 After the monks were all seated, our home blessing began.
-It consisted of chants during a soi sin ritual, the sprinkling of lustral water, making alms to the monks, sprinkling lustral water throughout our home, binding of the home with a white string, and making a special white symbol at the front entrance.
+It consisted of chants during a soi sin ritual, the sprinkling of lustral water, making alms to the monks, sprinkling lustral water throughout our home, binding the home with a white string, and making a special white symbol at the front entrance.

 1. Soi Sin Ritual

 During the soi sin ritual, all monks hold a white string while chanting prayers in the Pali language.
 The string starts from a Buddha image.
-It is believed that as the prayers vibrate through the string, they create an energy to protect the home and give good luck to its residents.
+It is believed that as the prayers vibrate through the string, they create energy to protect the home and give good luck to its residents.

 2. The sprinkling of Lustral Water

 The lustral or holy water comes from bowls with wax candles on their rims.
 As the wax falls in the water, it is believed that this holy water will wash away disease, sorrow, and evil.
 The head monk sprinkles lustral water on the occupants of the home and their guests.

 3. Making Alms to Monks